The advantages and disadvantages of credit cards

 4. It costs to withdraw cash

-Wherever possible you should avoid using your credit card to withdraw cash.
-While it’s often free to do this with a cash or debit card, this is not the case with a credit card - and there can be unexpected fees involved.
+Wherever possible, you should avoid using your credit card to withdraw cash.
+It’s often free to do this with a cash or debit card, but not with a credit card.

-These withdrawal fees are usually around 3% of the amount you withdraw, and you could be charged interest immediately (even if you’re in an interest-free period).
+Cash withdrawal fees are usually around 3% of the amount you withdraw.
+You could be charged interest immediately (even if you’re in an interest-free period).

-Borrowing more than you can afford and then only making the minimum repayments can mean it takes you a long time to clear your outstanding balance.
-Plus, you’ll probably pay a lot of interest in doing so.
+Borrowing more than you can afford or going outside of your credit limit can make it harder to clear your balance.
+Repaying the balance is likely to take a long time, and you’ll probably pay a lot of interest in doing so.

 If you pay less than the minimum payment on your card, you could quickly find yourself in financial difficulty.
-The interest will continue to add up and your lender may also impose penalties for the missed payments, meaning you’ll have to pay back even more overall.
+Missed payments could lead to a default being added to your credit file.

 Ocean Credit Card